Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Disclosures

 \section{Disclosures}

 J.D.C.\ is a current member of the Scientific Advisory Board of OpenEye Scientific Software, Redesign Science, Ventus Therapeutics, and Interline Therapeutics, and has equity interests in Redesign Science and Interline Therapeutics.
 The Chodera laboratory receives or has received funding from multiple sources, including the National Institutes of Health, the National Science Foundation, the Parker Institute for Cancer Immunotherapy, Relay Therapeutics, Entasis Therapeutics, Silicon Therapeutics, EMD Serono (Merck KGaA), AstraZeneca, Vir Biotechnology, Bayer, XtalPi, Interline Therapeutics, the Molecular Sciences Software Institute, the Starr Cancer Consortium, the Open Force Field Consortium, Cycle for Survival, a Louis V. Gerstner Young Investigator Award, and the Sloan Kettering Institute.
 A complete funding history for the Chodera lab can be found at \url{http://choderalab.org/funding}.
-Y.W. has limited financial interests in Flagship Pioneering, Inc.
+Y.W.\ has limited financial interests in Flagship Pioneering, Inc. and its subsidiaries.
+M.R.S.\ is an Open Science Fellow with Psivant Sciences and consults for Relay Therapeutics.
+D.L.M.\ serves on the scientific advisory boards of Anagenex and OpenEye Scientific Software, Cadence Molecular Sciences, and is an Open Science Fellow with Psivant.